-- 9.9 Legislation will be enacted to encourage local authorities to set up recovery services for the collection of all domestic and commercial waste in such a way that it can be recycled, specifically to encourage the separation of different classes of waste at source, and to set up and/or support recycling facilities. - 9.IO Substantial grants will be dispensed via the Science Research Council to universities and research institutions for the investigation of the technology of waste recycling, purification, recovery and disposal and into resource-saving manufacturing techniques. - 9.II The discharge of raw sewage into any body of standing water will be prohibited and the manufacture of methane and sludge in sewage works will be made mandatory.
-In addition, the discharge of industrial and polluting waste into the sewers will be made punishable by high fines. - 9.I2 A Minimum Packaging Act will contain specifications for packaging to ensure that there is the minimum waste and maximum recyclability of packaging materials, the standardisation of bottle sizes and shapes. - 9.13 A Standards Commission will be established incorporating the British Standards Institution, the Design Council and the Patent Office to exercise quality control on consumer products, specifically to examine for recyclability, long life, maximised conservation of energy in manufacture and function; to determine the rate of amortisation tax; to determine guarantee periods and spares availability periods and to disperse knowledge of pertinent inventions.
-Inventors and designers will receive a direct royalty via the government for all ideas which are put into practical use in direct proportion to such use. - 9.14 The Forestry Commission will come under the control of the Natural Resources Department.
-A crash hardwood planting programme should be undertaken in order that future generations shall have sufficient long life timber for building purposes timber which will stand up to the elements without treatment by dubious chemicals, including paint. - 9.
-I5 Limit advertising to the informative, classified kind.
+- 12909 Encourage local authorities to set up recovery services for the collection of all domestic and commercial waste in such a way that it can be recycled, specifically to encourage the separation of different classes of waste at source, and to set up and/or support recycling facilities. - 12910 Substantial grants will be dispensed via the Science Research Council to universities and research institutions for the investigation of the technology of waste recycling, purification, recovery and disposal and into resource-saving manufacturing techniques. - Local authorities will be required to recycle municipal and domestic waste and sewage.
+A scheme for sorting waste at source will be progressively introduced.
+Digestion of organic wastes to produce organic fertilisers and methane will be mandatory on Local Authorities and encouraged elsewhere.
+In addition, the discharge of industrial and polluting waste into the sewers will be made punishable by high fines. - 12912 A Minimum Packaging Act will contain specifications for packaging to ensure that there is the minimum waste and maximum recyclability of packaging materials, the standardisation of bottle sizes and shapes.

+- A Standards Commission will be established incorporating the British Standards Institution, the Design Council and the Patent Office to exercise quality control on consumer products, specifically to examine for recyclability, long life, maximised conservation of energy in manufacture and function; to determine the rate of amortisation tax; to determine guarantee periods and spares availability periods and to disperse knowledge of pertinent inventions.
+Inventors and designers will receive a direct royalty via the government for all ideas which are put into practical use in direct proportion to such use. - 12914 The Forestry Commission will come under the control of the Natural Resources Department.
+A crash hardwood planting programme should be undertaken in order that future generations shall have sufficient long life timber for building purposes timber which will stand up to the elements without treatment by dubious chemicals, including paint. - 12915 Limit advertising to the informative, classified kind.
 The sort of advertising which is intended to urge people to consume more products should be replaced by a campaign urging the public to understand conservation and become conscious of resource saving.